WakiMak/trentent.github.io-forked/_posts/2015-04-09-install-64bit-windows-os-7-on-older-64bit-macs-2007-32bit-efi-white-macbook.md

 tags:
   - Uncategorized
 ---
-When working at HP I came up with a Windows Vista restore/install solution that worked using Windows PE for both 32bit and 64bit architectures. Â A few years ago, I tried the same solution against my 2007 White MacBook, and, lo and behold, I was able to install 64bit Windows 7 on my MacBook. Â I didn&#8217;t have the time to document it as it was just for curiosity, but I am doing so here now because I am repurposing my MacBook as a 3D Printer server.
+When working at HP I came up with a Windows Vista restore/install solution that worked using Windows PE for both 32bit and 64bit architectures. Â A few years ago, I tried the same solution against my 2007 White MacBook, and, lo and behold, I was able to install 64bit Windows 7 on my MacBook. Â I didn't have the time to document it as it was just for curiosity, but I am doing so here now because I am repurposing my MacBook as a 3D Printer server.

 To start, you need a 32bit Windows install on DVD and the version of Windows you want to install on a USB key (or another DVD). Â This is because the MacBook will not DVD boot off of a 64bit install, or the USB key.